citsmartdocs/developers/en-us/docs/webservice/webservices-esp.md

 1. Before any CITSmart REST operation is used, the user must be authenticated.
 2. Authentication is done through the REST login operation in the URL **/services/login**, which receives a **CtLogin** object containing the **userName**, **password**, and **platform** attributes.
-3. The platform attribute must contain the ID of the site that is requesting the service.
-4. The login operation returns an alphanumeric value in the **SessionID** attribute.
+3. The login operation returns an alphanumeric value in the **SessionID** attribute.
 This same **SessionID** must be used in the other REST calls.
 The returned object contains the code and description of the error in case of problems in executing the login operation.
-5. The authenticated user composes the key for data synchronization, when the **synchronize** attribute is set to **true**.
+4. The authenticated user composes the key for data synchronization, when the **synchronize** attribute is set to **true**.
-6. Request inclusion and update services rely on the **synchronize** attribute.
+5. Request inclusion and update services rely on the **synchronize** attribute.
 When this attribute is **true**, the user registration and catalog services are automatically created or updated in CITSmart from the information sent in the Web Service request.

 !!!
 Abstract "RULE"